Mokayed/DBAssignment07/README.md

 <h2>Exercise 3</h2>

-We created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error. index helps with: function-based index that avoids the implicit type conversion.
+we created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error. index helps with: function-based index that avoids the implicit type conversion.
 ->insert example on full text index thing<-